Reviews > Movies

 Blood Lust

 Twilight begs the question, why do girls always go for vampires?
 Is it the Byronic good looks?
 Or perhaps because they’re given to lines like, “You don’t know how long I’ve waited for you,” and “You’re my own personal brand of heroin.”
-Bella, a junior in high school recently relocated from Arizona to perpetually rain-washed Washington, is … READ MORE >
+Bella, a junior in high school recently relocated from Arizona… READ MORE >

 Opinion > Issues